JaasielAntunes/app-shop-store/README.md

 # Desafios do projeto:

-- Entender como o back end iria funcionar
+- Entender como o back end iria funcionar;
-- Aprender a implementar a parte do Firebase como cadastro e login do usuário
+- Aprender a implementar a parte do Firebase como cadastro e login do usuário;
-- Aprender a sintaxe do Firebase
+- Aprender a sintaxe do Firebase;
-- Aprender a adicionar novos recursos ao App
+- Aprender a adicionar novos recursos ao App;
-- Aprender a lidar e resolver erros inesperados
+- Aprender a lidar e resolver erros inesperados.

 <br>